HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ## Description

-The Ingest Support team acts as a liaison between labs who want to contribute data to the Human Cell Atlas (HCA) and the Data Coordination Platform (DCP).
-This team works with data contributing labs, to understand each lab's data and ensure the experiments are well-represented in the platform and to support the lab writing data to the platform, working with them to resolve any issues in the process.
+The Ingest Support team is the liaison between the Data Coordination Platform (DCP) and labs contributing data to the Human Cell Atlas (HCA).
+This team closely collaborates with each data contributor to:

+*	Working with data contributors who are generating new data types to develop a deep understanding of their data
+* Assisting data contributors to describe their experiments in a manner that supports finability, reusability and reproducability with in the DCP ecosystem
+* Helping data contributors to submit their data to the DCP, resolving any emerging issues during the process

 ## Definitions

 *Data contributor* - any user who uploads data and metadata into the DCP

-*Data wrangler* - a member of the ingest support team who supports to data contributors wanting to upload data into the DCP
+*Data wrangler* - a member of the ingest support team who assists to data contributors wanting to upload data into the DCP

 *Submission* - the grouping of data and metadata that makes sense to a data contributor.
 For example, a data contributor might typically upload all the data at once for a publication they have in preparation.
 This grouping does not necessarily correspond to how data is stored or displayed in the DCP and how it should be displayed to a data consumer